Last night Robbie Clarken presented a great talk about Mocking and how it fits in with testing in general.

 There were a few questions he had over email about how mypy could be used in addition to Mocking to get better coverage of issues with parameters in function calls being tested.
 Seeing as this is helping him with a real process we agreed that there's value in blogging this so a wider audience can get exposure to these techniques.

 There's a package called mypy that does static type checking analysis for Python.
-We particularly like using this at CPS because some bugs get caught by our CI pipeline that would have otherwise slipped though the unit tests.
+We particularly like using this because some bugs get caught by our CI pipeline that would have otherwise slipped though the unit tests.
 This has saved us a large amount of debugging time and has improved the correctness of our programs without costing us much at all.
 It fits in with our overall approach of having multiple lines of defense as no one methodology will catch everything.

 All the example code in this post can be found over on our GitHub repository: https://github.com/customprogrammingsolutions/mypy_mocks